 Talking about money can be hard for a variety of reasons: it’s taboo, it’s embarrassing, it’s overwhelming, it’s boring, it’s intimidating, it’s associated with lots of other emotions.
 But it’s important to start the conversation.
 Our Money Habitudes questionnaire will help identify your money personality.
 The process also helps identify underlying emotional factors that may support or sabotage the development and implementation of a realistic, individualised financial plan from basic money management to choosing an appropriate investment strategy for you.

 Even the most savvy investor can benefit from some financial coaching and support at times of market volatility, or when the media is screaming about the latest crisis.
-We make sure that a knee-jerk reaction to Brexit or a headlong gold rush after the next Bitcoin won’t derail your investment strategy.
+As qualified coaches, we make sure that a knee-jerk reaction to Brexit or a headlong gold rush after the next Bitcoin won’t derail your investment strategy.
 We’ll remind you that volatility can be good for a long-term investor and that remaining disciplined in downturns is what brings real rewards.

 The behaviour of investors has far more impact on their returns than the make-up of their portfolio.